 Farndale’s home is located about 12 miles north of Seattle, at the north end of Lake Washington.
 "Throughout most of the year, the weather feels like it's always spring,” he says.
 “Average winter temperatures are relatively mild (about 40 degrees F).”

 The exception is July, which is often warm and dry, with temperatures soaring to the upper 80s or low 90s.
 “Summer starts about July 5th, when it seems to stop raining overnight, averaging about six weeks of no rain until sometime in August,” Farndale says.
 To keep his plants from withering during these prolonged dry spells, he installed a drip irrigation system throughout the entire landscape.
 In addition, a good portion of the rain runoff from the roof is designed to drain into the center of the garden and percolate into the ground.

 Farndale’s newly adopted philosophy of working with nature rather than against it has paid off, resulting in a yard that delivers great beauty with little attention.
 “The former old-school style required much more work to maintain than what it is today,” he says.

 Believe it or not, this garden requires less maintenance than the old school lawn that was replaced.

-Check out examples of gardens that have been submitted in the past in our My Garden section.
+Check out examples of gardens in our My Garden section.